 Solid wood is usually finished with oils, stains or lacquer and there are many options available (see FINISHES).
 For external applications, solid wood such as cedar is usually left untreated so that it can age and grey with time.

 One application for solid wood is in the production of our windows and doors, where the wood is usually painted.
 For this we use Accoya as standard which is an acetylated pine more environmentally friendly then a hardwood.
 Accoya is very structurally stable and it’s processing makes it more expensive then hardwood, however it’s the processing that ensures it keeps its structural integrity which means no warping of windows over time and less frequent re-paining required.
+For more information on Accoya, please click on the following links which open up two PDF documents: Accoya benefits brochure & joinery brochure.

 The types of decorative solid wood that are frequently used in our joinery include oak, walnut and cedar, however there is a vast array of other woods with seriously beautiful natural striations that can be considered.